s-cai/fire-calculator/ROADMAP.md

-# FIRE Calculator — Implementation Roadmap
+# Financial Planner — Implementation Roadmap

 **Created:** 2025-12-27
 **Starting Point:** Initial Vite + TypeScript setup (placeholder UI only)

+> **Note:** FIRE-specific features (4% rule, FIRE number) are deferred.
+Focus is on general financial planning.

 ## Context

-The FIRE Calculator needs to go from an empty scaffold to a fully functional financial projection tool.
+This tool needs to go from an empty scaffold to a fully functional financial projection tool.
 The key insight is that the **time series calculation engine** is the heart of the application — it enables flexible modeling of income, spending, and investments over time.

 This plan prioritizes:
 1. **Testable core logic first** — pure TypeScript, no DOM dependencies